Xyntopia/taskyon/public/docs/taskyon_integration.md

 Taskyon is a versatile AI assistant designed for seamless integration into your webpage or application.
 This guide will walk you through the process of incorporating Taskyon into your project, explaining key concepts and providing step-by-step instructions.

-## What is Taskyon?

-Taskyon is an AI-powered assistant that can enhance your web applications with intelligent interactions.
-It's designed to be easily integrated, secure, and customizable to fit your specific needs.

 ## Integration Overview

 Taskyon utilizes an iframe-based integration method, which offers several advantages: